-- 8.1 At the meeting of 5th December 2016 the Council will be requested to agree a local Council Tax Reduction Scheme for 2017/18 which (as is the case for the scheme currently in operation) will incorporate a reduction in awards to working age claimants. - 8.2 The Council will be presented with the proposals for the 2017/18 scheme as described in this report, subject to any required changes in the intervening period as a consequence of new government regulations or other announcements.
-For 2017/18 it is proposed that the percentage reduction made at the end of the assessment for working age claimants shall remain as for 2014/15, 2015/16 and 2016/17 at 22.7%, the percentage reduction such that the full costs of the Council Tax Reduction Scheme are recovered from the working-age recipients of support. - 8.3 Schedule 6 of the Council Tax Reduction Scheme will detail the percentage reduction in support to working age claimants once the scheme design has been determined by Council and following any final minor adjustments to the calculation of costs for 2017/18.
-That Schedule forms part of the adopted scheme. - 8.4 A review of the Scheme (including the percentage reduction in support detailed within Schedule 6 of the Scheme) should be carried out annually to ensure it remains fit for purpose taking account of ongoing changes in legislation, caseload and financial requirements.
+- 8.1 The Council is required to adopt a local Council Tax Reduction Scheme for 2017/18 which (as is the case for the scheme currently in operation) will incorporate a reduction in support to working-age claimants. - 8.2.
+Schedule 6 of the Council Tax Reduction Scheme will detail the percentage reduction in support to working-age claimants once the scheme design has been determined by Council and following any final minor adjustments to the calculation of costs for 2017/18.
+That Schedule forms part of the adopted scheme. - 8.3 For 2017/18 it is proposed that the percentage reduction made at the end of the assessment for working-age claimants shall remain as for 2014/15, 2015/16 and 2016/17 at 22.7%, the percentage reduction such that the full costs of the Council Tax Reduction Scheme are recovered from the working-age recipients of support. - 9.4 A review of the Scheme (including the percentage reduction in support detailed within Schedule 6 of the Scheme) should be carried out annually to ensure it remains fit for purpose taking account of ongoing changes in legislation, caseload and financial requirements.
 Therefore any decision with regard to changes to the CTRS will be in respect of 2017/18 only.

-IMPLICATIONS Finance Financial implications are contained within the body of the report.
-As part of the 2012 Welfare Reform Act the national Council Tax Benefit (CTB) scheme was abolished after 2012/13, with individual local authorities instead being Legal required to introduce a local Council Tax Reduction Scheme (CTRS) with effect from 2013/14 and subsequent years.
-Community Safety None II Picking of St. alitica An Equality Analysis has been carried out and is available Human Rights and Equalities on the Council's website as detailed in the report.
+IMPLICATIONS Finance Financial implications are contained within the body of the Finance report.
+As part of the 2012 Welfare Reform Act the national Council Tax Benefit (CTB) scheme was abolished after Legal 2012/13, with individual local authorities instead being required to introduce a local Council Tax Reduction Scheme (CTRS) with effect from 2013/14 and subsequent years.
+Community Safety None Liuman Dichte and Equalities An Equality Analysis has been carried out and is available Human Rights and Equalities on the Council's website as detailed in the report.
 Sustainability and Environmental Impact None.
-The elements of the working age scheme will need to be Health & Safety and Risk Management reviewed annually to avoid increased financial risk to the Council.
+The elements of the working-age scheme will need to be Health & Safety and Risk Management reviewed annually to avoid increased financial risk to the Council.